bryango/bryango/README.md

 - holographic tensor networks
 - the von Neumann algebra as a formal description of quantum entanglement

-I have basic knowledge on these topics but have no prior experience working on them.
+I have basic knowledge of these topics but have no prior experience working on them.

 ## On the Side

-I am a GNU/Linux user.
-I am an "impure" Arch Linux user since I subscribe to the Manjaro repository for stability.
+I am a GNU/Linux user and a free software enthusiast.
+- I am an "impure" Arch Linux user since I subscribe to the Manjaro repository for stability.
-Recently I am enchanted by the pureness of Nix and I actively use Nix as a major package manager.
+- Recently I have been enchanted by the pureness of Nix and I actively use Nix as a major package manager.
+- I enjoy Mathematica, Python and Rust but I am only an amateur in programming.